-“Pilotis in a forest” is the name of this weekend house designed by Japanese studio Go Hasegawa located three hours outside of Tokyo.
+Completed in 2014 by Japanese architecture studio Go Hasegawa & Associates, “Pilotis in a forest” is a weekend house located three hours outside Tokyo.
 Situated in the middle of a forest, the light structure blurs with the natural landscape.

-Ropped 6.
-5 meters in the air through a series of stilts as well as cross braces, the house provides views to the mountains above the actual trees.
-An open plaza beneath is sheltered.
-The primary volume, which can be accessed by stairs, features frameless windows as well as a terrace introducing the forest inside the house.
+Elevated 6.
+5 meters in the air through a series of stilts and cross braces, the house provides views of the mountains above the actual trees.
+An open plaza beneath is sheltered, and the primary volume, which can be accessed by stairs, features frameless windows and a terrace introducing the forest inside the house.

 Pilotis in a Forest House Plans